lichess-org/stockfish.wasm/Readme.md

   // Structured cloning
   try {
-    // You have to make sure nobody cares about this message! window.postMessage(new WebAssembly.Module(source), '*');
+    // You have to make sure nobody cares about these messages! window.postMessage(mem, '*');
+    window.postMessage(new WebAssembly.Module(source), '*');
   } catch (e) {
     return false;